NARAYAN49-tech/BISCUIT/README.md

-This biscuits website is for self development made .
+This biscuits website is for self development made practice .